Pseudomode expansion of many-body correlation functions

 Remarkably, in contrast to the toy model, here the localization of eigenvectors survives the limit of vanishing coupling, and pseudomode amplitudes $\big(\U_l^0\big)^2$ decay exponentially with $l$, as can be seen from insets in Fig. \ref{fig spin models} (a),(e).
 This dramatically increases the rate of convergence of the pseudomode expansion.
 In fact, it turns out that a correlation function can be accurately approximated by a sum of only a few first pseudomodes, as illustrated in Fig. \ref{fig spin models} (d),(h).

+The latter fact is quite fortunate, since the uncertainty in extrapolating the sequence of Lanczos coefficients limits the accuracy of the computed pseudomodes eigenvalues $\lambda_l$ and amplitudes $\U_l^0$, and the corresponding error grows with $l$, as illustrated in Fig \ref{fig spin models} (a),(e).
+As a result, in practice only a finite number of first pseudomodes can be reliably recovered for a finite $n_{\rm max}$.
+Naturally, this number grows when $n_{\rm max}$ is increased.

-{\it Summary and outlook.}~ To summarize, our studies confirm a long-standing surmise \cite{Fine_2004_Long-time,Fine_2005_Long-time} that a time-dependent correlation function of a generic many-body system can be accurately approximated by a linear combination of a few pseudomodes $e^{\lambda_l t}$ with complex eigenvalues $\lambda_l$.
+{\it Summary.}~ To summarize, our studies confirm a long-standing surmise \cite{Mori_1965_Continued-fraction,Prosen_2002_Ruelle,Fine_2004_Long-time, Fine_2005_Long-time,Prosen_2007_Chaos,Barocchi_2012_Exact,Barocchi_2014_Exponential,Mori_2024_Liouvillian-gap} that a time-dependent correlation function of a generic many-body system can be accurately approximated by a linear combination of a few pseudomodes $e^{\lambda_l t}$ with complex eigenvalues $\lambda_l$.
 We have presented an algorithmic way to compute pseudomode eigenvalues and amplitudes starting from the Lanczos coefficients obtained within the recursion method.
-While previous implementations of the recursion method have been able to access only finite, although often appreciably large, time scales \cite{thomas2023comparing,wang2023diffusion,bartsch2023equality,Uskov_Lychkovskiy_2024_Quantum}, the pseudomode expansion recovers the correlation function at all times, including the asymptotic behavior.

-It would be interesting to explore methods to compute the pseudomode expansion other than the recursion method.
-This may be particular relevant beyond the infinite-temperature case studied in the present paper, since computing Lanczos coefficients at finite temperatures remains a largely unaddressed problem.

-Finally, an intriguing open question is whether one can give more physical meaning to pseudomodes, e.g. interpret them as quasiparticles with a finite lifetime.
+We have applied the method to two quantum spin models on a square lattice.
+In these examples, the knowledge of a dozen or two of first Lanczos coefficients is enough to find a few first pseudomodes and compute the autocorrelation function with a good accuracy.